Kentucky Bourbon, Wisconsin Cheese Could Be Targets In Trade War

 With overseas sales of around $1 billion a year, bourbon is just a drop in the barrel of overall U.S. exports.
 But it's big business in Kentucky, home of Republican Senate Majority Leader Mitch McConnell.
 Likewise, cheese from House Speaker Paul Ryan's home state of Wisconsin could be on the cutting board if America's trading partners fight back with import restrictions of their own.
 Orange juice from the swing state of Florida could also feel the squeeze.

-"One of the things this whole era of increasing trade friction has shown us is our trading partners are learning a lot more about our electoral college," Yerxa said.
+"One of the things this whole era of increasing trade friction has shown us is our trading partners are learning a lot more about our Electoral College," Yerxa said.

 Trading partners are trying to discourage the administration from invoking a seldom-used statute to protect domestic industries deemed vital to national security.